pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 1

-Remove contents from box
+Remove contents from box.

 # Contents:
-* 8x 2.M screws for the case
+* 8x M.2 screws for the case
 * 4x screws for the fan
 * 4x bolts for the fan
 * 1x fan